Mario-Duarte/react-image-zooom/README.md

 To install this on your project run the following command on your terminal:<br/>
 `npm install react-image-zooom`

+Alternatively you can also install using yarn:<br/>
+`yarn add react-image-zooom`

 ## How to Use

 Here is a basic example of how to import and use this component ([View on CodePen](https://codepen.io/MarioDesigns/pen/7ab69fcd17d811f63a58ab87234ad0a8)):